se-edu/addressbook-level4/docs/devops/gradle/Introduction to Gradle.md

 ## Gradle Tasks
 Gradle tasks are run using `gradlew <task1> <task2> ...` on Windows and `./gradlew <task1> ...` on Mac/Linux.

-There are default gradle tasks provided for each plugin (e.g. `java`, `checkstyle`) used in the gradle script.
+There are default gradle tasks provided for each gradle plugin (e.g. `java`, `checkstyle`) used in the script.
 In addition, we are able to define custom gradle tasks if required.
-(See [Testing.md](./Testing.md))
+(See [Testing.md](./Testing.md) for examples)

-See Gradle's [Java Plugin](https://docs.gradle.org/current/userguide/java_plugin.html)'s `Figure 45.1` to see the hierarchical overview of common gradle tasks.
+See `Figure 45.1` in Gradle's [Java Plugin](https://docs.gradle.org/current/userguide/java_plugin.html) to see the hierarchical overview of common gradle tasks.